Field-programmable gate array: 3D architectures

 To shrink the size and power consumption of FPGAs, vendors such as Tabula and Xilinx have introduced 3D or stacked architectures.
 Following the introduction of its 28 nm 7-series FPGAs, Xilinx said that several of the highest-density parts in those FPGA product lines will be constructed using multiple dies in one package, employing technology developed for 3D construction and stacked-die assemblies.

 Xilinx's approach stacks several (three or four) active FPGA dies side by side on a silicon interposer – a single piece of silicon that carries passive interconnect.
 The multi-die construction also allows different parts of the FPGA to be created with different process technologies, as the process requirements are different between the FPGA fabric itself and the very high speed 28 Gbit/s serial transceivers.
 An FPGA built in this way is called a heterogeneous FPGA.

-Altera's heterogeneous approach involves using a single monolithic FPGA die and connecting other dies and technologies to the FPGA using Intel's embedded multi_die interconnect bridge (EMIB) technology.
+Altera's heterogeneous approach involves using a single monolithic FPGA die and connecting other dies and technologies to the FPGA using Intel's embedded multi-die interconnect bridge (EMIB) technology.

 Programming

 To define the behavior of the FPGA, the user provides a design in a hardware description language (HDL) or as a schematic design.
 The HDL form is more suited to work with large structures because it's possible to specify high-level functional behavior rather than drawing every piece by hand.
 However, schematic entry can allow for easier visualization of a design and its component modules.

 Using an electronic design automation tool, a technology-mapped netlist is generated.
 The netlist can then be fit to the actual FPGA architecture using a process called place and route, usually performed by the FPGA company's proprietary place-and-route software.
 The user will validate the results using timing analysis, simulation, and other verification and validation techniques.
 Once the design and validation process is complete, the binary file generated, typically using the FPGA vendor's proprietary software, is used to (re-)configure the FPGA.
 This file is transferred to the FPGA via a serial interface (JTAG) or to an external memory device such as an EEPROM.

 The most common HDLs are VHDL and Verilog.
 National Instruments' LabVIEW graphical programming language (sometimes referred to as G) has an FPGA add-in module available to target and program FPGA hardware.
-Verilog was created to simplify the process making HDL more robust and flexible.
-Verilog has a C-like syntax, unlike VHDL.
+Verilog was created to simplify the process, making HDL more robust and flexible.
+Verilog has a C-like syntax, unlike VHDL which is based on Ada.